Observable adjustments in single-index models for regularized M-estimators: Introduction

-In practice, $\kappa^2=\E[\frac 1 p\|\bm\beta^*\|^2]$ and more generally the law of $\beta$ are typically unknown.
-In this case the above results are not readily useful since $(\bar\alpha,\bar\sigma,\bar\gamma,\bar\theta,\bar\tau,\bar r)$ cannot be computed only by looking at the data $(\bm y, \bm X)$.
-To illustrate this, given two loss-penalty pairs $(\ell,g)$ and $(\tilde \ell,\tilde g)$, the practitioner may wish to pick the loss-penalty pair such that the resulting M-estimator in \eqref{hbeta} has larger correlation with the true logistic coefficient $\bm\beta^*$ in \eqref{eq:logistic-model}.
-With this application in mind, the above theory suggests to solve the system \eqref{salehi_system} for each loss-penalty pair and to pick the pair with the largest $\bar\alpha$ since $\bar\alpha$ is the limit of $\bm\hbeta^T\bm\beta^*/\|\bm\beta^*\|^2$.
-This is feasible only if the law of $\beta$ in \eqref{salehi_system} is known, [or only if $\kappa^2$ is known in \eqref{eq:limiting_result_sur} and \eqref{ridge_system}, as by rotational invariance the systems for the MLE and Ridge regularization only depend on the law of $\beta$ through the second moment].
-The drawback that solving the above systems require typically unknown quantities is also present in linear models: \eqref{karoui_system} requires the knowledge of the noise distribution and the systems in \cite{bayati2012lasso,thrampoulidis2018precise} additionally require the knowledge of the prior distribution $\beta$ on the components of $\bm\beta^*$.
-Estimating scalar solutions of the above system is possible in certain cases, including in linear models \cite{bayati2013estimating,miolane2018distribution,bellec2020out_of_sample,celentano2020lasso} \cite[Proposition 2.7]{el_karoui2018impact} and unregularized logistic regression \cite{sur2018modern,yadlowsky2021sloe}, but a general recipe in single index models is lacking.
+The above mean-field results \eqref{eq:limiting_salehi}-\eqref{informal-salehi} give a powerful description of the limiting empirical distributions of $\hbbeta$ and $\bX\hbbeta$ in terms of the low-dimensional parameters $(\bar\alpha,\bar\sigma,\bar\gamma,\bar\theta,\bar\tau,\bar r)$.
+A practical situation motivating the present paper is the following: Given two loss-penalty pairs $(\ell,g)$ and $(\tilde \ell,\tilde g)$, the practitioner may wish to pick the loss-penalty pair such that the resulting M-estimator in \eqref{hbeta} has larger correlation with the true logistic coefficient $\bm\beta^*$ in \eqref{eq:logistic-model}.
+The asymptotic \eqref{eq:limiting_salehi} suggests to compute or estimate $\bar\alpha$ for each loss-penalty pair and to pick the pair with the largest $\bar\alpha$, since $\bar\alpha$ is the limit of $\bm\hbeta^T\bm\beta^*/\|\bm\beta^*\|^2$.
+To leverage this powerful description, the corresponding low-dimensional parameters need to be computed or estimated from the data $(\bX,\by)$.
+In practice, the law of $\beta$ used to define the expectations in \eqref{salehi_system} is typically unknown so that finding $(\bar\alpha,\bar\sigma,\bar\gamma,\bar\theta,\bar\tau,\bar r)$ by solving \eqref{salehi_system} by computing the expectations on the right-hand side of \eqref{salehi_system} is not possible.
+Estimating scalar solutions of the above system is possible in certain cases, including in linear models \cite{bayati2013estimating,miolane2018distribution,bellec2020out_of_sample,celentano2020lasso} \cite[Proposition 2.7]{el_karoui2018impact} and unregularized logistic regression \cite{sur2018modern,yadlowsky2021sloe}, but a general recipe to estimate the mean-field parameters in single index models is lacking.

 For the MLE, \eqref{eq:limiting_result_sur}-\eqref{sur_system} also provide confidence intervals for components $\beta_j^*$ \cite{sur2018modern,zhao2020asymptotic}.
 Let $z_{\alpha/2}>0$ be such that $\P(|N(0,1)|>z_{\alpha/2})=\alpha$.
 The result \eqref{eq:limiting_result_sur} applied to a smooth approximation of the indicator function $\phi(a,b)=I\{|a|\le \bar\sigma z_{\alpha/2}\}$ yields that approximately $(1-\alpha)p$ covariates $j=1,...,p$ are such that